No 56 Course, 2 Service Flying Training School, Brize Norton, Oxfordshire, 13th November 1940 to 31st March 1941.

 56.12.
 CADET G E Abecassis (1169816 to 115865, Commissioned 18th December 1941) Squadron Leader George Edgar Abecassis was captured on 7th October 1944, aged 31, whilst flying Stirling Stirling LK238 MA-X (Also reported wearing the Squadron ID MA-Y when lost) with 161 Squadron.
 A Motor Engineer, he was living at Abbey Lodge, Ashley Park Avenue, Walton-on-Thames, Surrey.
 Promoted to FO on 1st October 1942, FL 18th December 1943, MiD 14th January 1944 and he was awarded the DFC on 23rd March 1945, for services whilst flying with 161 Squadron.
 His promotion to SL is not documented.
 He remained in the RAF after the war, retiring from the service on 13th February 1953.

-The aircraft was airborne at 2229 Hours on 6th October 1944 from Tempsford on a SOE operation at the time, Operation Tablejam 26 (Check out Verity) and was headed for Jutland, Denmark with weapons for the Dutch resistance.
+The aircraft was airborne at 2229 Hours on 6th October 1944 from Tempsford on a SOE operation at the time, Operation Tablejam 26 and was headed for Jutland, Denmark with weapons for the Danish resistance.
 It was shot down in the early hours of 7th October 1944 by a Ju88 operated by 111./NJG3, and made an emergency crash landing between Gording and Vemb, a small town 17 km WSW of Holstebro.
 The crew, with the exception of WO Philp, ran from the burning plane through the darkness to a wooded hilltop about 5 miles from the crash site, where they spent the night.
 The following morning, although they were all suffering from various injuries and burns. they sent PO L N Flowers, who was badly burnt, to the nearest farm to get medical treatment and split into two groups.
 SL G E Abecassis and FO K G Walker remained at large until 12th October when they were captured on the bridge at Randers.
-The remaining 3 airmen, initially in their uniform to ensure that they were not mistaken for spies, evaded with the help of the Dutch, by getting across Jutland to Grenå and then to Sweden, before arriving in England on 7th November 1944.
-PO L N Flowers also evaded with the help of a number of Dutchmen and also reached England having met up with the rest of the crew in Sweden.
+The remaining 3 airmen, initially in their uniform to ensure that they were not mistaken for spies, evaded with the help of the Danes, by getting across Jutland to Grenå and then to Sweden, before arriving in England on 7th November 1944.
+PO L N Flowers also evaded with the help of a number of Danes and also reached England having met up with the rest of the crew in Sweden.
 It is thought that PO R F Philp was killed in the crash landing and his body was badly burnt.
 He was found in the wreckage and initially buried near the crash site but moved on 15th June 1945 to Gørding Churchyard.

-WO Philp is buried in Gørding Churchyard, but also remembered on a memorial plaque in St. Clement Danes Church together with 69 other airmen who lost their lives while transporting weapons to the Dutch underground.
+WO Philp is buried in Gørding Churchyard, but also remembered on a memorial plaque in St. Clement Danes Church together with 69 other airmen who lost their lives while transporting weapons to the Danish underground.
 FL Gee was flying his 60th operational sortie.
 SL Abecassis was confined in Hospital due to injuries and then sent to Stalag Luft 3, Sagan (Belaria) on 7th November 1944 and moved on 28th January 1945 to Stalag Luft 3a, Luckenwalde, arriving on 4th February 1945, where he was liberated by the Russians on 7th May 1945.
 PO P J Maloney was later to be killed serving in South East Asia.
 The destiny of the other survivors is unknown.
 Abecassis also flew with 51 Squadron after OTU.

 56.13.
 CADET K W Davies